pojOakland/street-craps-cli/README.md

 java -version
 ```

-_Note that version 1.8 is Java 8_

-If you do not see a Java version installed on your computer (or your version is below 1.8), [Click Here](https://www.oracle.com/java/technologies/downloads/#java8) to download Java 8.
+If you do not see a Java version installed on your computer (or your version is below 11.0.16), [Click Here](https://www.oracle.com/java/technologies/downloads/#java11) to download Java 11.

 ### Running the application